AuReMe/metage2metabo/docs/output.rst

 The indiv_scopes folder is created after the individual scopes step (in ``m2m worfklow``, ``m2m metacom`` or ``m2m iscope``).
 This step uses a folder containing multiples metabolic network in SBMLs and a seed file (also in SBML).

 The results are stored in a json file named ``indiv_scopes.json``.
 The keys in this file are each metabolic network and the values are the compounds that can be produced individually by the metabolic network.

+The reverse of the previous iscope dictionary is stored in two files ``rev_iscope.json`` and ``rev_iscope.tsv``.
+The latter file is a matrix with compounds as column header and species in row.
+For each compounds, we have the producibility of the compounds by the species (0 not producible and 1 producible).

 community_analysis
 ------------------